jsa4000/Getting-Started-NodeJS/myapp/README.md

 ##1.
 Installation

-First at all, you need to install NodeJS.
+The first step will be to install NodeJS.

 > In order to complete the installation, you will need to install both nodejs and npm pacakges.
-Only for the cases where you are doing the installation manually or self-extracting the contents of the installer into a folder.
+> The installation also can be done manually or self-extracting the contents of the installer into a folder.

-You can download all the packages  fromn the following URL. https://nodejs.org/en/
+You can download all the packages from the following URL. https://nodejs.org/en/

 ***********************